Design of double- and multi-bend achromat lattices with large dynamic aperture and approximate invariants: Lattice design procedure

-Since we want to minimize the fluctuations of four different variants with different initial conditions simultaneously, the construction of such a nonlinear lattice becomes a typical multi-objective (MO) optimization problem: \begin{itemize} \item given a set of nonlinear knobs $K_i$ within their allowed ranges; \item subject to some constraints, such as certain desired chromaticities; \item simultaneously minimize the objective functions, i.e., $\frac{\Delta J_{x,y}}{J_{x,y}}$ and $r_{x,y}$ of multi-particles launched from different initial conditions. \end{itemize} The MO optimization techniques are widely used in the accelerator community now, and more details can be found in~\cite{deb2001}.
+Since the goal is to minimize the fluctuations of four different quantities for different initial conditions simultaneously, the construction of such a nonlinear lattice becomes a typical multi-objective optimization problem: \begin{itemize} \item given a set of nonlinear knobs $K_i$ within their allowed ranges; \item subject to some constraints, such as maintaining certain desired chromaticities; \item simultaneously minimize the objective functions, i.e., $\frac{\Delta J_{x,y}}{J_{x,y}}$ and $r_{x,y}=\frac{A_{2;x,y}}{A_{1;x,y}}$ of multi-particles launched from different initial conditions. \end{itemize} Multi-objective optimization techniques are now widely used in the accelerator community.
+Here, the non-dominated sorting genetic algorithm (NSGA-II)~\cite{deb2001} was used.
+Five virtual particles with gradually increasing initial values of $J_{0;x,y}$ were launched, and for each initial condition, four objectives were used.
+The total number of objectives was therefore $5\times 4=20$.

 Thus far, we have only discussed uncoupled linear lattices.
-When linear coupling is present, a parameterization, such as the one depicted in ref.~\cite{edwards1973}, is needed.
+When linear coupling is present, a different parameterization, such as the one described in \cite{edwards1973}, is needed.